pulibrary/princeton_ansible/roles/otel_collector/README.md

 ## What it does

 - Downloads and unpacks a specific `otelcol-contrib` version to `/opt/otelcol`.
+- Keeps the release tarball under `/opt/otelcol/releases` and skips the download entirely when that file is already there, so re-running the role does not depend on reaching the internet.
 - Renders `config.yaml` from your vars (no hardcoding).
 - Optionally:
   - Validates the config with `--dry-run`.